Copyright © 2023 LOCALIIZ | All rights reserved

 Chuen Kee, 87–89 Man Nin Street, Sai Kung | (+852) 2792 6938

-What goes better with sun, sand, and sea than tropical Thai cuisine with its contrasting fiery and tangy flavours?
-This serene beachside spot on the surf of Tai Mong Tsai Beach offers indoor and outdoor seating and specialises in authentic northern Thai dishes—a rarity in Hong Kong.
-We would best describe their décor as enthusiastically mismatched, with a giant star-shaped arch beckoning you to a row of beachside tables, but the hanging string lights sure set the mood.
+What goes better with sun, sand, and sea than tropical Thai cuisine with fiery and tangy flavours?
+A serene beachside spot on the surf of Tai Mong Tsai Beach, Thai Dao offers indoor and outdoor seating and specialises in authentic northern Thai dishes—a rarity in Hong Kong.
+Its décor as enthusiastically mismatched, with a giant star-shaped arch beckoning you to a row of beachside tables, but the hanging string lights sure set the mood.

 Thai Dao, G/F, 9 Sha Ha Village, Tai Mong Tsai Road, Sai Kung | (+852) 2792 6189

 Taking over the old Mavericks space on Pui O Beach, Treasure Island Beach Club is open every weekend as a popular one-stop-shop for beachgoers.
 Featuring a menu of summer favourites along with vegetarian and vegan offerings, Treasure Island is the place to kick back in between surfing and tanning.
-Speaking of surfing, you can rent out watersports equipment at Treasure Island, too.
+You can easily rent out watersports equipment here.

 Treasure Island Beach Club, Pui O Beach, Lantau Island | (+852) 2546 3543

-Located on Lower Cheung Sha, one of the longest (and most beautiful) beaches in Hong Kong, Bathers offers all-day dining in a luxurious environment.
-Good vibes can be found all around here—soak up the sun while tucking into some grilled seafood and refreshing cocktails on the terrace or one of the many beach chairs spread out on the sand.
-Bathers is also a popular destination for weddings, with uninterrupted views creating a perfect backdrop for your special day.
+Located on Lower Cheung Sha—one of the longest and most beautiful beaches in Hong Kong—Bathers offers all-day dining in a luxurious environment.
+Good vibes can be found all around here; soak up the sun while tucking into grilled seafood and refreshing cocktails on the terrace or one of many beach chairs spread out on the sand.
+It is also a popular destination for weddings, where uninterrupted views create a perfect backdrop.